-I’ve synthesized my learnings into a unique system I call Tongen Touch to help relieve pain and return to a state of ease and vitality.
+I’ve synthesized my learnings into Tongen Touch Massage Therapy to help you relieve pain and return to a state of ease and vitality.

 Before I began this work I was more introverted, so sharing my knowledge and skills has helped me to access a dynamic and fun-loving part of myself that truly enjoys helping people connect with their embodied awareness!
 To build the capacity of my nervous system to process and release charged mental-emotional energy, for six years I participated in three-day and five-day meditation retreats every few months, along with group process and individual process work every few weeks.
 We used the Diamond Approach (within the Ridhwan School aka “Diamond Heart”) with the intent of bringing the diamond clarity of the mind together with the embodied intelligence of the heart.